Faithful (Go West song)

 "Faithful" is a song by English pop duo Go West.
 The song is the opening track on the band's fourth album, Indian Summer (1992), and served as the album's lead single, released in October 1992 by Chrysalis Records.
-Written by the band and Martin Page and produced by Peter Wolf, the song reached the top 20 in New Zealand, the United Kingdom, and the United States.
+Written by the duo and Martin Page and produced by Peter Wolf, the song reached the top 20 in New Zealand, the United Kingdom, and the United States.
 Its highest chart position was in Canada, where it peaked at number two in February 1993.
 It also reached number three on the adult contemporary charts of both Canada and the United States.